-Infographics are perfectly suited for presenting detailed or statistical data in a conveniently digestible manner.
+Infographics and animated infographics are perfectly suited for presenting detailed or statistical data in a conveniently digestible manner.
 They generally act as efficient learning aids that make sure none of the provided data gets lost in translation.

 4. GIFs: To Add More Movement

 Whenever a user reads an email and notices movement, their attention is instantly drawn to it and they are encouraged to check out the rest of the newsletter.
 This is the attention-grabbing power of including a GIF file in your email.
 Animated images can be used for conveying different emotions, showcasing your product in action, or telling a brief narrative.

 Add GIFs that are appropriate for the rest of the email and serve to get the desired point across.
 Consider employing platforms like Giphy or Ezgif to generate GIFs that you directly embed into the email body.

 Note: Keep in mind that your GIFs should be as small in size as possible.
 If the file is very large, it will increase the email load time and significantly lower the chances of it being read.
 It’s recommended to keep all embedded files below 1MB.

 5. Illustrations: To Explain an Abstract Concept

 Sometimes you might find yourself in need of breaking down an abstract concept or understanding that a product photo, GIF, or video isn’t going to cut it.
 For such situations, it’s a good idea to employ icons and illustrations to convey your message.

 Illustrations not only look aesthetically pleasing but can also ensure the key points of your email are more memorable and presented more engagingly.

 When choosing an illustration for an email, make sure it complements the text layout, other images, and background without overpowering them or creating an unappealing clash of styles.